xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Nearly all DRC modules feature an attack and release time to control the responsiveness of the module to changes in signal level.
-Attack and release times converted from seconds to alpha coefficients for use in the exponential moving average.
+Attack and release times converted from seconds to alpha coefficients for use in the the exponential moving average calculation.
 The shorter the attack or release time, the bigger the alpha.
-Large alpha will result in the envelope be more reactive to the input samples.
+Large alpha will result in the envelope becoming more reactive to the input samples.
 Small alpha values will give more smoothed behaviour.
 The difference between the input level and the current envelope or gain determines whether the attack or release alpha is used.

 ==================
 Envelope Detectors